Tabletop Game / Scrabble

 follows around high-level tournament players and came out in 2004.

 - Artificial Stupidity/Non-Indicative Difficulty: Playing against the computer on the hardest level is only hard because the game only uses the highest-scoring word it can muster, clobbering the human through high-score brute force.
 The computer, however, utterly stinks at strategy.
 In its effort to lay down the highest scoring words that it can, it will open up plays a human would not - like ending a word on or one space away from the edge of the board is asking for someone to use a triple word score (or two!).

 - Difficult but Awesome: Learning the official two-letter word list can be this, but is basically a must for anybody who wants to be competitive at this game.
 For instance, X can make a two-letter word with every vowel: AX, EX, XI, OX, XU.
 You're welcome.

-- Loophole Abuse: It is, technically, perfectly legal to play words that lexically don't exist — you just have to pay the penalty if you're challenged.
+- Loophole Abuse: It is, technically, perfectly legal to play words that lexically don't exist — you just have to pay the penalty (taking back your word and earning no points) if you're challenged.
 If you can bluff your opponents into thinking it's a real word and not challenging, you're good to go.
-In fact, if a word is challenged but turns out to be good after all, the challenger has to pay the penalty in turn!
-(This last rule holds in America but is not universal — in some places there is no penalty for an incorrect challenge, or there is a five-point penalty).
+In fact, if a word is challenged but turns out to be good after all, the challenger has to pay a penalty, traditionally, losing their turn, i.e. after challenging a Perfectly Cromulent Word they cannot play a word themselves.
+(This last rule holds in America but is not universal — in some places there is no penalty for an incorrect challenge, or there is a five-point penalty, which is still more lenient than losing your turn, especially if you can make a good word).

 - This even works in tournaments.
 While in electronic Scrabble games, the computer typically won't let you play unapproved words, the judges at tournaments understand that this is a part of the game and will not point out that a word is invalid unless the word is challenged.